 One of the technologies involved in online payment processing that enable you and your customer to transact is the payment gateway.
 For us, it’s called the PayPal payment gateway.
 This is software that links your site's shopping cart to the processing network.

-Similarly, in order for your customer to pay for your goods and services, she needs a credit or debit card.
+For your customer to pay for your goods and services, she needs a credit or debit card.
 The bank that approves her for the card (and lends her the cash to pay you) is called the issuing bank.

 As a business owner, it’s helpful to understand exactly how money moves from your customer to your business.
-There are two stages to payment processing: the authorization (approving the sale) and the settlement (getting the money in your account).
+There are two stages to online payment processing: the authorization (approving the sale) and the settlement (getting the money in your account).

 The authorization process goes roughly like this:

-All of the above takes place within one to two seconds.
+In terms of online payments, all of the above takes place within one to two seconds.

 We’ve learned about how payments come in, but what about the other side of the coin?
 What will it cost?
-As you might’ve guessed, everyone who touches the transaction wants to get paid, including the issuing bank, the credit card association (Visa, MasterCard, etc.), the merchant bank, and the payment processor.
+As you may have guessed, everyone who touches the transaction wants to get paid, including the issuing bank, the credit card association (Visa, MasterCard, etc.), the merchant bank, and the payment processor.

 Usually, the first three fees (the percentages) are all added together and quoted as a single rate, while the transaction fee is quoted separately (e.g., 2.9% + $0.30).

-Complicating the picture, most pricing structures generally fall into one of three categories:
+Most pricing structures generally fall into one of three categories:

 In partnership with three expert business owners, the PayPal Bootcamp includes practical checklists and a short video loaded with tips to help take your business to the next level.